 - A text link and new green icon for publishers to display on their web and app-based digital properties.
-The DAA recommends that the text link read “CA Do Not Sell My Info” or other CCPA-compliant language.
+The DAA recommends that the text link read “CA Do Not Sell My Personal Information” or other CCPA-compliant language.
 The green icon will use the same familiar design as the existing YourAdChoices and PoliticalAds icons to aid user recognition.

 - The text link and icon will take users to a publisher-hosted notice that will provide user information and control, including either or both of the following, as needed:

 - If the publisher itself collects and sells personal information, the publisher’s page should include a publisher choice mechanism that allows users to opt out of the publisher’s sale of that data.

 - If any third-party businesses collect information through a publisher’s digital property and sell that personal information, the page should include a link to the cross-industry CCPA Opt-Out Tool provided by DAA.